The Falmouth University Hardship Fund is designed to help students who encounter unforeseen financial problems during the academic year.

 Not all applications to the Hardship Fund will be successful.
 An application may be given a nil award either where it is assessed as having no additional need, or if the issue was deemed to be reasonably foreseeable.

-If you have any questions, please email the Hardship Team or visit the FXU Students' Union website:
+If you have any questions, please email the Hardship Team, talk to the Student Funding Team or visit the FXU Students' Union website: